Capacitacion-Gen3/the-bad-way/README.md

 1. Create a directory for this experiment
 2. Clon this repo in that directory
-3. Udate the sh files for them to reflect the directory of this experiment
+3. Update the '.sh' files for them to reflect the directory of this experiment
 4. Start our dockerized DB
 5. Restore the script for that DB
 6. Change the IP (172.31.92.214) for the one in your host machine in fle: webbapp/lista.jsp